Osheah/boston-house-prices/README.md

    7. Jupyter notebook with the project
          * Explain the dataset
          * Have well conceived, interesting and well researched project
-         * Assignment covers jupyter notebook so include fancy stuff like images, links, code and plots
+         * Assignment covers jupyter notebook so include fancy stuff like images, links, code and plots latex.
          * Any python package that you fancy.
          * written in markdown
    8. gitignore file